openplanet-nl/plugin-signing/README.md

 # How do I get my plugin signed?
 Start by [creating an issue](https://github.com/openplanet-nl/plugin-signing/issues/new/choose) to this repository.
 Follow the issue template and upload your plugin or script as an issue attachment.
 You might need to put the file(s) in a zip to make the upload work.
 Submit the issue, and someone will reply soon!

+If you're still unsure about the process, you can look at the [closed issues](https://github.com/openplanet-nl/plugin-signing/issues?q=is%3Aissue+is%3Aclosed) to see how it works.